Get 15% OFF with code 15OFF Shop Now

 “I have noticed strange flare ups of a chronic hip/lower back injury that I’m getting treatment for.
 It will appear as if I’m improving, then for no obvious reason I’ll get very tight muscles and pain/aggravation in the area, then a day or so later it will settle down as quick as it flared up.”

-Joint pain is a lesser-known aspect of menopause that some women may encounter.
+Joint pain is a lesser-known aspect of perimenopause that some women may encounter.
 Estrogen has anti-inflammatory properties, so decreased levels during menopause can cause achy joints—especially if there is a previous injury.

 Having less estrogen also increases women’s risk for osteoarthritis and osteoporosis.
 To help prevent this, it’s crucial for women to consistently exercise and maintain a healthy diet with plenty of calcium and vitamin D.

-“I’m still having regular periods at 52.
+“I’m suddenly having periods again, after I thought I was in perimenopause.
 Definitely feel emotional, back pain, sensitive, tired.”

-Feeling like the odd one out when your friends have bid farewell to their menstrual cycles?
-That’s entirely normal–menopause arrives at its own pace for each woman.
-The median age for menopause is around 51, and it's considered within the normal range through the age of 55.
+Ghosted by your period only for it to come back?
+That’s entirely normal–perimenopause and menopause arrives at its own pace for each woman.
+According to the Mayo Clinic, the median age for menopause is around 51, and it's considered within the normal range through the age of 55.
+Symptoms can fluctuate for each women individually (including cycle irregularity before finally entering menopause).

-Remember: your unique menopausal journey is entirely valid and deserving of extra attention and support.
+Remember: your unique perimenopausal & menopausal journey is entirely valid and deserving of extra attention and support.

 Shop Now